Stellar is an interactive installation and interface for scientific data sonification.

 For this reason used only sinusoidal sounds.
 The sound engines are in fact two simple polyphonic synthesizers.

 The data detected for each star are: temperature (color index: red star = old and cold, blue star = hot and young), brightness (as seen from Earth), distance (from Earth); respectively transformed into: frequency (Hz), amplitude (dB), duration (ms).

 The colder the star, the lower the pitch; the brighter it appears to us from Earth, the louder the sound; the further from Earth, the longer the duration.
 For example, a bright, red star thousands of light years from the Earth would generate a low frequency, loud and long sound.
 A blue star which is closer to the Earth would generate a high frequency, weaker and shorter sound.

-Produced with the support of the DE.MO./MOVIN’UP I Session 2015 project, and promoted by the Ministry of Cultural Heritage & Activities & Tourism, General Directorate for Contemporary Art, Architecture and Urban Suburbs and GAI – Association for the Circuit of the Young Italian Artists.
+DE.MO./MOVIN’UP I Session 2015 project, and promoted by the Ministry of Cultural Heritage & Activities & Tourism, General Directorate for Contemporary Art, Architecture and Urban Suburbs and GAI – Association for the Circuit of the Young Italian Artists.

 15-22 November 2015 – Première at Audio Art Festival 2015 c/o Galeria Bunkier Sztuki, Krakow, Poland

 26 November 2015 – Poster at IRCAM Forum Workshop 2015 c/o Pompidou Center, Paris, France